Young and Beautiful Lyrics

 Father tell me if you can

-All that face, makes me wanna party
+Oh that face makes me wanna party

 He's my sun, he makes me shine like diamonds

-Will you still love me
+Will you still love me when I got nothing but my aching soul

 I know that you will

-Will you still love me when I'm no longer beautiful?
+Will you still love me when I'm no longer beautiful

-Will you still love me when I'm no longer beautiful?
+Will you still love me when I'm no longer beautiful

-Will you still love me when I'm not young and beautiful?
+Will you still love me when I'm not young and beautiful

 As this was written specifically for The Great Gatsby- for me, this song is representative of Daisy Buchanan.
 The 'Hot Summer nights, Mid July' are representative of Gatsby and Daisy's love affair when she was a maiden.
 'The way you'd play with me like a child' symbolises the fickleness of their love affair, Daisy is attracted to light heartedness.
 The fact she's wondering 'Will you still love me when I'm no longer young and beautiful' can highlight character vulnerability but also show us of the fickle nature of Daisy Buchannan.
 This song is perfectly captures the character of Daisy.
 The contextual factors of 'new age' show us the unpredictable nature of the novel, of the age in fact.
 The religious conisations of 'Dear Lord, when I get to heaven please let me bring my man' are simply ironic and effective.
 Gatsby is indeed, a novel without God therefore the fickle treatment of higher power shows the pursuit of aesthetics as oppose to morality.